What Is Reverse Osmosis?

 The Reverse Osmosis Membrane

-The reverse osmosis membrane uses a semi-permeable, thin-film composite with small holes that are designed to allow water to pass through but block larger particles.
+The reverse osmosis membrane uses a semi-permeable, thin-film composite with small holes that allow water to pass through but block larger particles.

 The particle size of the small holes is in the range of 0.0001 to 0.001 micrometers which are 100,000 times smaller than the diameter of a human hair.

-The membranes that are used in filtration systems can reach up to 40 inches in length and have an effective surface area of 350-450 square feet.
+The membranes used in filtration systems can reach up to 40 inches long and have an effective surface area of 350-450 square feet.

-They vary in terms of diameter, with the main options being 2-inch, 4-inch, and 8-inch membranes.
+They vary in diameter, with the main options being 2-inch, 4-inch, and 8-inch membranes.

 How Does It Remove Contaminants?